Skip to main content

 The Grievance Watchdog Architecture

 A governance pattern for systems that need to hear harm signals, preserve field evidence, and keep vulnerable people inside the decision architecture before human consequence becomes administrative noise.
-The complaint must keep its shape long enough to matter.
+The complaint must keep its shape long enough to matter, and the person behind it must remain reachable.

 What changes